 - For applicants of graduates of international college and universities only

-* The Vision Science MS Program committee will make the final decisions on other waiver and conditions of any application requirements.
+The Vision Science Program Committee will make the final decisions on other waiver and conditions of any application requirements.